LiorSinai/liorsinai.github.io/_posts/2020-09-29-random-forests.md

 `forest = RandomForestClassifier(n_trees=20, bootstrap=True, max_features=3, min_samples_leaf=3)`

 I randomly split the data into 4000 training samples and 1000 test samples and trained the `forest` on it.
+The forest took about 10 seconds to train.
 The trees range in depth from 11 to 17, with 51 to 145 leaves.
 The total number of leaves is 1609.
 The training accuracy is 99.60% and the test accuracy is 98.70%.
 The F1 score for the test set is 0.926.
 This is a large improvement on the baseline, especially for the F1 score.